OpenClassrooms-Student-Center/alumnis/content/students/david28.md

 # lowercase, no blank space, Capital case or special character.

-title: ratus
+title: david

 # First name or full name

-name: Ratus
+name: David

-date: 2016-10-28 17:20
+date: 2018-01-20 15:24

 # One line.

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Me faire une nouvelle jeunesse en quittant le papier pour le digital.
+objective: Apprendre python pour la programmation l'analyse.

-short_description: J'aime les belles lettres, le fromage et les pages écornées.
-J'apprends à coder pour me faire une nouvelle jeunesse.
+short_description: J'aime le sport, la danse et par dessous tout l'informatique.
+Hâte d'avoir des projets arduino :)

 # don't touch that